panyu1512/flight-scraper/README.md

 ## GitHub Action

 This repository is set up with a GitHub Action workflow that automatically runs the scraper script at specified intervals and updates the `flight_offers.json` file in the repository.
-The workflow configuration is defined in `.github/workflows/scrape.yml`.
+The workflow configuration is defined in `.scrape-flights-offers.yml`.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.

 ## Disclaimer